This blog may contain affiliate links. Read our disclosure policy for more info.

 The best time of year to go is from April to October for larger waves, where you’re going to find ideal surfing conditions about 90% of the time and the most hollow breaks.
 November to March is great for beginners with smaller waves and good surfing conditions about 70% of the time.
 The waves here are consistent pretty much year-round, though!

 Because this is such a great spot for beginners, there are lots of surf schools in the area – just a short walk from the beach, like Del Soul Surf School.
 They offer lessons for beginners or intermediate surfers for $75 USD.
-Or book a surf lesson with a guide who will show you all the basics and get some GoPro pictures and videos for you.
+Or book a surf lesson with a guide who will show you all the basics and get some GoPro pictures and videos for you for $50 USD.
 Once you’ve learned the basics, board rentals are around $10 USD per day, or some places offer weekly rentals for $60 USD.

 3. Guiones Beach, Nosara